Chester2171/MSSA-Exercises/README.md

 ## <div align="center">MSSA-Exercises</div>
-Completed assignments from the Microsoft Software and Systems Academy
+Completed assignments from the Microsoft Software and Systems Academy.
+These assignments will range from simple C# code designed to teach the basics to